npaul007/rapperContactManager/README.md

 # rapperContactManager
 A contact manager built for producers, artists and record company managers who need to contact other rap artists.

-The Rapper Contact Manager Generator is a
-Java GUI created in order to help producers and studio owners stay in contact with rappers who they want to call in for features in rap songs.

 How to use it:

-1) Open RapArtistContactManagerGenerator.jar
+-Open RapArtistContactManagerGenerator.jar
-2) Click the add rapper button to add a new rapper
-3) Click the remove rapper to add a selected rapper 4)Click the open in browser button to view the xml doc in the browser
+-Click the add rapper button to add a new rapper -Click the remove rapper to add a selected rapper -Click the open in browser button to view the xml doc in the browser

 How it works: